HomeTrue North Blog

 Best Time of the Year to Visit New Brunswick, Canada

-We have compiled a list of the weather conditions and popular events each season has to offer.
-Explore this list to decide the best time to visit New Brunswick, depending on your preferences.
+Here is a list of weather conditions and popular events in each season.
+This list should help you decide the best time to visit New Brunswick, depending on your preferences.

 April to May: Spring

-The weather is moderately cold, with temperatures ranging between 40°F to 60°F. The cool breezes from the Bay of Fundy keep the climate relatively chilly.
+The weather is moderately cold, with temperatures ranging between 40 degrees Fahrenheit to 60 degrees Fahrenheit.
+The cool breeze from the Bay of Fundy can keep the climate relatively chilly.
 The snow starts melting, and there are chances of slight rainfall.

 This season showcases the pleasant transition from winter to summer.
 It is the second best season for tourism, after summer.
-Furthermore, you can find some good deals on accommodation at this time.
+You can find some good deals on accommodation at this time.
 The room rates get considerably higher as the temperatures get warmer and the peak season (summer) approaches.

 Major Events

 • Loyalist Day is celebrated on May 18 to commemorate the foundation of Saint John or the Port City (a seaport city of New Brunswick).
-Between 1783 and 1785, almost 15000 loyalists (people who stood by their government/ruler) landed near Saint John river and founded the city.
+Between 1783 and 1785, almost 15,000 loyalists (people who were loyal to the British Crown during the American Revolutionary War) landed near Saint John River and founded the city.

 Packing Tips